MLRichter/receptive_field_analysis_toolbox/README.md

 - [Should You Go Deeper?
 Optimizing Convolutional Neural Network Architectures without Training](https://arxiv.org/abs/2106.12307)
   (published at the 20th IEEE Internation Conference for Machine Learning Application - ICMLA)

-### Optimizing Architecture using Receptive Field Analysis
+### Optimizing Architectures using Receptive Field Analysis

 So far, we learned that the expansion of the receptive field is the primary mechanism for improving the intermediate solution utilized by convolutional layers.
 At the point where this is no longer possible, layers are not able to contribute to the quality of the output of the model and become unproductive.
-We refer to these layers as unpromising layers and layers who advance the receptive field sizes beyond the input resolution as critical layers.
+We refer to these layers as unproductive layers and layers who advance the receptive field sizes beyond the input resolution as critical layers.
 Critical layers are not necessarily unproductive, since they are still able to incorporate some novel context into the data, depending on how large the receptive field size of the input is.